BravingTheBacklog/bravingthebacklog.github.io/_posts/2019-02-18-what-im-playing-no-7.md

 modified: 2019-02-18
 redirect_from: /what%20i'm%20playing/what-im-playing-no-7/
 tags:
-- what i'm playing
+- What I'm Playing
-- weekly
+- Weekly
-- casual
+- Casual
-- psp
+- PSP
-- persona
+- Persona
 title: What I'm Playing - No. 7
 ---